 - Every coffee shop/bar/restaurant in Ljubljana has WiFi.

-- (That’s my favorite!)
+- (That’s my favourite!)
 You can go to SiMobil and purchase a prepaid card with 5GB of data for €5.
 The card is active three days only, but you can top it up with another €5, and you’ll have seven more days and additional 5GB.
 If you need to make calls simply top it up with some extra cash at any of the offices of Si Mobil.

 4. If you need to buy something late in the evening or at night, you’d better assume the store is closed.